-Often the greatest inventions are those which simplify necessary tasks.
+Often, the greatest inventions are those which simplify necessary tasks.
 Such is the case with Jan Matzeliger, the man who made it possible for ordinary people to purchase shoes.

-At an early age, Jan demonstrated a remarkable ability to repair complicated equipment and often did so when accompanying his dad to a manufacturing plant.
+At an early age, Jan demonstrated a remarkable ability to repair complicated equipment and often did so when accompanying his father to a manufacturing plant.
 When he turned nineteen, he decided to travel away from home to explore other parts of the world.
 For two years he labored aboard an East Indian merchant ship and was able to pay a visit to a number of countries.
 In 1873, Jan decided to stay in the United States for a while, ending up in Pennsylvania.
 Even though he spoke very little English, he was befriended by some African-American residents who were active in a local church and took pity upon him.
 Because he was great with his hands and mechanically keen, he was able to obtain small jobs in order to make a living.

 At some point he began working for a cobbler and grew to become interested in the making of shoes.
-At that time more than half of the shoes produced in the United States came from the small town of Lynn, Massachusetts.
+At that time, more than half of the shoes produced in the United States came from the small town of Lynn, Massachusetts.
 Still unable to speak more than basic English, Matzeliger had a difficult time obtaining work in Lynn.
-After considerable time, he was able to begin working as a show apprentice in a footwear factory.
-He ran a McKay sole-sewing machine which was used to fastened different parts of a shoe together.
+After considerable time, he was able to begin working as a shoe apprentice in a footwear factory.
+He ran a McKay sole-sewing machine which was used to fasten different parts of a shoe together.
 Unfortunately, no devices were around that could affix the upper part of a shoe to the sole.
 As such, attaching the upper part of a shoe to the sole had to be done by hand.
 The people who were able to stitch the parts of the shoe together were known as “hand lasters” and expert ones were able to generate about fifty pairs of shoes in a ten hour work day.
 They were held in high regard and were able to demand a high fee for their services, especially after they banded together and established a union called the Company of Shoemakers.
 Because the hand lasters were able to charge so much money, a pair of shoes was very expensive to purchase.
 Hand lasters were confident that they would continue to be able to demand higher amounts of money for their services declaring “… no matter if the sewing machine is a wonderful machine.
 No man can build a machine that will last shoes and take away the job of the laster, unless he can make a machine that has fingers like a laster – and that is impossible.”
-Jan Matzeliger determined they were completely wrong.
+Jan Matzeliger determined that they were completely wrong.

 Watching hand lasters all day, Matzeliger began understanding how they were able to connect the upper parts of a shoe to the sole.
 At night he sat creating methods for emulating the mannerisms of the hand lasters and sketched out approximate drawings of a device that might work in the same manner.